OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/10-Map_Application_Architecture.md

 ## Summary

 In order to effectively test an application, and to be able to provide meaningful recommendations on how to address any of the issues identified, it is important to understand what you are actually testing.
-Additionally, it can in determining whether specific components should be considered out of scope for testing.
+Additionally, it can help determine whether specific components should be considered out of scope for testing.

-Modern web application can vary significantly in complexity, from a simple script running on a single server to a highly complex application spread across dozens of different systems, languages and components.
+Modern web applications can vary significantly in complexity, from a simple script running on a single server to a highly complex application spread across dozens of different systems, languages and components.
 There may also be additional network-level components such as firewalls or intrusion protection systems that can have a significant impact on testing.

 ## Test Objectives